 Since 1992 we have promoted whole-of-life thinking and we have led the narrative which balances the need for packaging and the environmental impacts of discarded packaging

 Our role in the product stewardship of packaging, where there is shared responsibility across the entire packaging value chain including consumer behaviour and recovery methods, is in our DNA.
 We've been actively engaged in the topic since we signed the 'Packaging Accords' with the Minister for the Environment in 1996 and 2004 respectively.

 A key element of the Packaging Accords was to determine New Zealand’s packaging recycling rate.
-Today this data is still collected at the direction of the Packaging Council but the data is compiled by an independent body ensuring complete confidentiality of the data for contributors and providing confidence on the independence of the final numbers for stakeholders.
+The most recent data collected at the direction of the Packaging Council was compiled by an independent body ensuring complete confidentiality of the data for contributors and providing confidence on the independence of the final numbers for stakeholders.

 The Packaging Council membership continues to practice voluntary product stewardship in its broadest concept demonstrating real environmental benefits within their own businesses, for their customers, clients and communities.